isomerpages/moe-psgrepository/_welcome-to-the-psg/Your Support Circle.md

 <p>Beyond the chat group, we also encourage Support Circle members to meet
 in person at least once or twice a year.
 After all, there’s no better way to strengthen bonds than over <em>kopi</em>, a meal, or activities!</p>
-<p></p>
 <p><strong>5.
 How do we get funded for Support Circles' activities?</strong>
 </p>
 <p>Since 2017, the PSG Fund has been provided for under the School Operating
 Fund (SOF) Block Grant.
-PSGs are encouraged to discuss their plans for their PSGs and/or Support Circle with the School Partnership Staff, sharing their plans and exploring potential partnerships with other PSGs.
+PSGs are encouraged to discuss their plans for their PSGs and/or Support Circle with the partnership teacher in-charge, sharing their plans and exploring potential partnerships with other PSGs.
 Through such discussions, PSGs can seek school's support for such initiatives, subject to resource availability.
 For more details on funding, refer to
 <a href="/preparing-for-the-year-ahead/" rel="noopener nofollow" target="_blank">'Preparing for the Year Ahead'</a>.</p>
 <p></p>